 Just like retailers, you need different income accounts for different product types.
 Same goes for the expense accounts.
 Since you’ll buy and sell products in bulk, tracking inventory will be important.
 You can turn on inventory tracking in QuickBooks.

-To know more about Customized and Industry Specific Charts of Accounts in QuickBooks, you can get in touch with our QuickBooks Desktop Support experts.
+To know more about Customized and Industry Specific Charts of Accounts in QuickBooks, you can get in touch with our QuickBooks Support experts.